Astrometric mock observations for determining the local dark matter density: An assumed Galaxy model for mock observations

 \section{An assumed Galaxy model for mock observations}

-In this paper, we do not make use of observational data or intend to determine the LDMD in the real Galaxy.
-Instead, our study performs mock observations of a tracer sample using an analytical model, and aims to assess the capability of the MA method by deriving an LDMD assumed arbitrarily.
-To this end, we prepare an \textit{assumed} galaxy model for the purpose of creating the mock tracer data.
+We made no use of observational data, nor do we intend to determine the LDMD in the real Galaxy.
+Instead, our study performs mock observations of a tracer sample using an analytical model.
+To this end, we prepared an \textit{assumed} galaxy model for the purpose of creating the mock tracer data.

 First, we assume that density profiles of all visible components are represented as $\rho_i^{\rm ass}\propto{\rm sech}^2\left(z/(2h_i\right))$ although this may not be suitable for gas or stellar halo components.
-Then, the total density structure perpendicular to the disk plane is
+Then, the total density profile perpendicular to the disk plane is